minthemiddle/Quick-Capture/README.md

 If intermediate folders don't exist, it will create the folders.

 It only works with daily notes in the `YYYY-MM-DD.md` format for now.
-Every thought is added in the following format: _Bolded Timestamp > Text > Newline_
+Every thought is added in the following format: _H2 Timestamp > Text > Newline_

 **Usage**
 Copy binary to applications and double-click.